 - What are the nuances of particular words used?
 Word of caution: Don't let your exegesis

-to be just a collection of mini word studies.
+become just a collection of brief word studies.

 - Step 8: Research how to do exegesis.

 - What might not be obvious to today's readers?
 Would what was communicated to the

 original First-Century hearers be different than the associations made by today's readers?
 Which

 of those differences might significantly alter the meaning?

 - Step 9: Determine the formal character or genre of the passage.